cjaganmohan/cjaganmohan.github.io/_pages/research.md

 To develop an explainable AI (XAI) tool that shall produce explanations for decisions made by Deep Neural Network (DNN) models.
 The explanation can help engineers determine the cause of incorrect decisions of an DNN model (i.e., debugging an DNN model).
 Conceptually, **deriving a local explanation** for a model’s decision (XAI) is **similar to software fault localization**, a well-studied problem in software engineering.
 In this project, I proposed an approach that adopts an existing software fault localization technique and produce explanations for decisions made by DNN models. -- [(preprint)](https://cjaganmohan.github.io/files/XAI_Tool_pre_print_IWCT_2021.pdf), [(video)](https://www.youtube.com/watch?v=uGdJnsvC7m4)

 ### Causality based approach for XAI
+A causality-based approach to explain model's outcomes.
+The presented approach aims to provide two sets of explanations: Given a model and its outcomes, the causal-inference-based approach can provide explanations of how different parameters contribute to a model's decision.
+Furthermore, the explanations generated using our approach enable practitioners to understand and quantify the impact of each parameter on the model's outcome.

 ## Test Input Generation for Testing DNN models